 After a satellite falls to earth carrying a deadly virus from outer space, a team of scientists tries to isolate the deadly strain of the virus before it’s too late.

 Reaction & Thoughts:

 Like the book, this film adaptation of Crichton’s bestseller is a lot of things all at once: a vivid, matter-of-fact science fiction story about mankind at terminal odds with technology, a tense political thriller that exposes the pitfalls of our bureaucratic system, and a scary cautionary tale about science getting ahead of us.

-Wise surrounded himself with a team of professionals.
-Composer Gill Melle’s simple but scary score isn’t obstructive and sets the mood for most of the movie.
-Richard H. Kline’s (Soylent Green and Star Trek: The Motion Picture) complex multi-image camerawork creates considerably suspense.
-The excellent visual effects were created by Albert Whitlock (Papillon and Earthquake) and Douglas Trumbull (2001: A Space Odyssey and Blade Runner).
+Wise surrounded himself with a team of world-renowned professionals.
+Composer Gill Melle’s (The Sentinel) simple but scary music score isn’t obstructive and sets the mood for most of the movie.
+Richard H. Kline’s (Soylent Green and Star Trek: The Motion Picture) complex multi-image camerawork creates considerable suspense.
+People who tend to dismiss the split-screen technique as a mere gimmick,

 Conclusions & Final Thoughts: